Ptolemy II Philadelphus: Conflict with Seleucids and Cyrene (281–275 BC)

-Invasion of Nubia (c.
+Nubian campaign (c.
 275 BC)

-Ptolemy clashed with the kingdom of Nubia, located to the south of Egypt, over the territory known as the Triakontaschoinos ('thirty-mile land').
+The Ptolemaic kingdom clashed with Kush, over the territory known as the Triakontaschoinos ('thirty-mile land').
 This was the stretch of the Nile river between the First Cataract at Syene and the Second Cataract at Wadi Halfa (the whole area is now submerged under Lake Nasser).
-The region may have been used by the Nubians as a base for raids on southern Egypt.
+The region may have been probably used by the Nubians as a base for raids on southern Egypt.
 Around 275 BC, Ptolemaic forces invaded Nubia and annexed the northern twelve miles of this territory, subsequently known as the Dodekaschoinos ('twelve-mile land').
 The conquest was publicly celebrated in the panegyric court poetry of Theocritus and by the erection of a long list of Nubian districts at the Temple of Isis at Philae, near Syene.
 The conquered territory included the rich gold mines at Wadi Allaqi, where Ptolemy founded a city called Berenice Panchrysus and instituted a large-scale mining programme.
 The region's gold production was a key contributor to the prosperity and power of the Ptolemaic empire in the third century BC.